ActivAsian Development Manager, Harbour Sport

 “The courses aim to remove entry barriers and create another pathway to participation for Chinese speaking individuals and groups.
 These courses are the first in football in New Zealand, and we were able to upskill 23 coaches and 13 referees who had little to no background in coaching and refereeing.”

-Alvin’s efforts to make a difference to minority communities haven’t gone unnoticed, and the Asia New Zealand Foundation Te Whītau Tūhono has named him one of its 25 young people to watch.
+Alvin’s efforts to make a difference to minority communities haven’t gone unnoticed, and in 2019 the Asia New Zealand Foundation Te Whītau Tūhono has named him one of its 25 young people to watch.

 Through his work with the Asian community, he was encouraged to submit a nomination, Alvin says.

 “I was thrilled to learn that I would be going to Parliament to attend the ceremony as one of the twenty five awardees.
 It was an incredible experience and I’m thankful for the support everyone has shown me that led me to where I am today.
 It has been an awesome journey thus far and I can’t wait for the next chapters.”